peteroupc/peteroupc.github.io/colorgen.md

 Some command-line shells support coloring the background or foreground of text.
 In shells that support [ANSI color codes](https://en.wikipedia.org/wiki/ANSI_escape_code) (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "[" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence:

 - "0": Reset the foreground and background color and other graphic properties to default.
 (U+001B followed by "[m" has the same effect.)
-- "1": Set the color of the following text in bold.
+- "1": Set the following text in bold.
 - "2": Use a slightly dimmer foreground color than usual.
-- "3": Set the color of the following text in italics.
+- "3": Set the following text in italics.
-- "4": Set the color of the following text underlined.
+- "4": Underline the following text.
 - "7": Reverse the meaning of "foreground" and "background" in the following text.
 - "8": Hide text while still taking up space.
 - "21", "22", "23", "24", "27", "28": Turns off the feature mentioned earlier in "1", "2", "3", "4", "7", or "8", respectively.